 27(a)(1) The Defaulting Party shall: (i) admit insolvency or make an assignment or any general arrangements for the benefit of creditors, or have a trustee or receiver appointed over all or any substantial part of its assets, (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such petition is not withdrawn or dismissed for sixty (60) working days after such filing, (iii) otherwise become bankrupt or insolvent (however evidenced), (iv) be unable to pay its debts as they fall due; or such Defaulting Party consolidates or amalgamates with, or merges with or into, or transfers all or substantially all of its assets to, another person, company, or entity and, at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee person, company, or entity fails to assume all of the obligations of such Party under this Agreement to which it or its predecessor was a party by operation of Law or pursuant to an agreement reasonably satisfactory to the Non-Defaulting Party.

-27(a)(2) The Defaulting Party shall fail to pay any payment required under this Agreement within thirty-five (35) days of the due date thereof.
-[MCC—how is this different from 27(a)(4) below? which is the version I like better.
-This looks like it only effective to SBC] [Enron note—No grace period allowed since SBC has 30 days to pay under Section 20(b)
+27(a)(2) The Defaulting Party shall fail to pay any payment required under this Agreement within [thirty-five (35)] [open] days of the due date thereof.

 27(a)(3) Any representation or warranty made by the Defaulting Party in this Agreement shall prove to have been materially false or misleading or ceases to remain true during the Term.